Scholastic

 FAQ'S

-WHAT IS THE SCHOLASTIC READING COUNTS PROGRAM?
+WHAT IS THE READING COUNTS PROGRAM?

 MY CHILD READ A BOOK.
 NOW WHAT?

-- Points are earned based on your child's quiz score.
+* Points are earned based on your child's quiz score.

 MY CHILD IS REPEATEDLY FAILING QUIZZES.
 WHY MIGHT THIS HAPPEN?

-Several factors may influence your child's success on a Reading Counts quiz:
+A number of factors may influence your child's success on a Reading Counts quiz:

-* Is the book level too challenging?
+* Was the book level too challenging?

 * Was there a long period of time between when your child completed reading the book and when the quiz was taken?